Argada Area

 Argada Area is one of the operational areas of the Central Coalfields Limited located in the Ramgarh and Hazaribagh districts in the state of Jharkhand, India.

-The projects of the Argada Area are: Gidi A Open Cast, Gidi C opencast, Religara opencast/ underground, Sirka opencast, Sirka underground, Argada underground, Giddi Washery.
+The projects of the Argada Area are Gidi A Open Cast, Gidi C opencast, Religara opencast/ underground, Sirka opencast, Sirka underground, Argada underground, and Giddi Washery.
 The area office is at Sirka, PO Argada 829101.

 Mining activity

 Mines and projects

 Gidi is an old colliery that started functioning in 1958.
 Several seams (Argada, Argada-A, Argada-B, Sirka, Bansgarha, Hatidhari and upper & lower Semana) have been worked by underground mining methods, either through independent mine entries / inclines or drifts from one seam to another.
 In addition, the mine has been worked by opencast methods in six patches (Quarries 1, 2, 3, 4, 5 and 6).
 Except Qaurries 2 and 3, all the other quarries are filled up water to a maximum water level of 336.20 m.
 Giddi-A open cast project is located in the east central part of South Karanpura Coalfield.
 All the underground workings of Giddi-A colliery were stopped since March 1984.
 Presently the mine operation is limited to opencast working in Quarry no. 3.

 The Pre-Feasibility Report for working in Giddi-A colliery covers the area of existing working in Quarry nos.
 2 and 3 of Giddi-A along with a new patch transferred from Religara Colliery in an adjacent location north east of Quarry no. 3.
 Two working sections have been envisaged in this scheme – the western section being an existing working section and the eastern section is a green field area.
 The combined mineable reserve of both the sections is 3.70 million tonnes.
 The estimated life of the eastern section is 6 years and the western section is 3 years.

 The Sirka opencast project is located in the eastern part of the South Karanpura Coalfield.
 It was earlier owned by Bird & Company and was taken over at the time of nationalisation in 1973.
 At that time it produced 0.30-0.35 million tonnes per year, using both underground and opencast methods.
 As of 2012–13, Sirka project was operating in Argada Area with an annual capacity of 0.25 million tonnes per year of raw coal.
-Sirka is a census town in Ramgarh (community development block) in Ramgarh district.
+Sirka is a census town in Ramgarh in Ramgarh district.

 The Argada underground project is located in the eastern part of the South Karanpura Coalfield.
 It was earlier owned by Bird & Company and was taken over at the time of nationalisation in 1973.
 At that time, it produced 0.35 million tonnes per year, using underground methods.
 Argada underground project has a production capacity of 0.06 million tonnes per year.
 The Damodar flows along its western and southern boundaries.
 It is about 10 km from Ramgarh Cantonment.

 Gidi Non-Coking Coal Washery was set up in 1975 with an installed capacity of 2.5 million tonnes per year.
-According to a newspaper report Gidi Washery was closed in October 2020.
+According to a newspaper report, Gidi Washery was closed in October 2020.